-When looking at CrossFit shoes, you want something that’s going to combine with good versatility to cover you for everything you do, and that includes weightlifting, gymnastics, and running.
+When looking at CrossFit shoes, you want something that’s going to combine comfort with the versatility you need for everything you do, and that includes weightlifting, gymnastics, and running.
 Most CrossFit shoes are designed well to provide good performance for all of these features, and some will offer better options than others to give you more benefits with one CrossFit focus.
 Finding a shoe that balances everything well can be difficult, and you might need to make some trade-offs, but if you know that you do better in one part of CrossFit, you might need to pick shoes that will help you out in the area where you need more help.
 So, if one of the features of CrossFit training isn’t working out as well as others, think about getting shoes that can help boost your level where you are weaker so that you more effectively balance yourself out.

 If you focus on your weakness, then you can use your CrossFit shoes to train and focus on that area, making you better when you compete in CrossFit.
 That way, you can use the shoes and spend more time training in your weaker area, while you get used to your shoes.
 While we all like using our strengths to win, you need to be solid in several areas to compete well during CrossFit.

 Q: Should I focus on competition or training when I buy my CrossFit shoe?